sap-tutorials/sap-build-process-automation/tutorials/spa-run-process/spa-run-process.md

     <!-- border -->![Run](009.png)

-2. In there, you will see all the running, erroneous and suspended process instances.
-Use the filter bar to get a more customized view of the process instances based on different statutes like running, completed, suspended, terminated etc.
+2. In there, you will see all the running, erroneous and canceled process instances.
+Use the filter bar to get a more customized view of the process instances based on different statutes like running, completed, canceled, erroneous etc.

 3. Choose your process instance that was just triggered via the start form.